jonathansalcedo/jonathansalcedo.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a full-time consultant in health economics & outcomes research at Medicus Economics, LLC.
+I am currently a full-time consultant in Health Economics & Outcomes Research at Medicus Economics, LLC.

 I earned my Ph.D. from the [Department of Pharmaceutical and Health Economics at the University of Southern California](https://healthpolicy.usc.edu/) and my M.A. from the [Department of Economics at Duke University](https://econ.duke.edu/).
 I also hold B.A. degrees in Mathematics and Economics from the [California State University, Fresno](https://www.csufresno.edu/).